 Goalkeeper gloves come in many different shapes and forms.
-As a result, the steps you take to protect the different types of gloves varies.
-While there are a few ways in which you can repair some flaws that have developed in your goalkeeper gloves, this should only really be done if you are using the gloves for training.
+As a result, the steps you take to protect the different types of gloves vary.
+While there are a few ways in which you can repair some flaws that have developed in your goalie gloves, this should only really be done if you are using the gloves for training.

-If you are trying to play matches with these flawed goalkeeper gloves, then there may be some issues that arise that could impact your performance and have a negative effect on your team’s fortunes.
-Therefore, you need to be careful about when you repair your gloves and when you should buy a new pair of gloves.
+If you are trying to play matches with these flawed goalkeeper gloves, then some issues may arise that could impact your performance and harm your team’s fortunes.
+Therefore, you need to be careful about when you repair your gloves and buy a new pair of gloves.

 When to repair goalkeeper gloves

 A lot of goalkeepers like to have a few different types of goalkeeper gloves.
-Some will only use certain gloves of training and another pair for matches.
-Usually, it will be their good pair that are used for matches, with the worn-out pairs being reserved for training.
+Some will only use particular gloves for training and another pair for matches.
+Usually, it will be their good pair used for tournaments, with the worn-out pairs being reserved for training.
 This will help to protect the grip of the game day gloves as much as possible.

 If it is only a small issue, then you may be able to conduct some repairs.
-If it is your training goalkeeper gloves that are the issue, then you will be able to get away with conducting more extensive repairs.
-This will give you more bang for your buck with that given pair and they should last you a while longer before they need to be replaced.
+If your training goalkeeper gloves are the issue, you will be able to get away with performing more extensive repairs.
+This will give you more bang for your buck with that given pair, and they should last you a while longer before they need to be replaced.

 A temporary fix

-Naturally, there is going to be a lot of wear and tear on goalkeeper gloves due to the nature of the position.
-The soft latex on the fingers and palms can easily be scratched, scuffed and ripped.
-While this type of material is ideal when it comes to catching balls, it is not overly durable in the long term, particularly if you are not taking care of them properly.
-It is natural that over time that wear and tear will develop on these goalkeeper gloves.
+Naturally, there will be a lot of wear and tear on goalkeeper gloves due to the nature of the position.
+The soft latex on the fingers and palms can easily be scratched, scuffed, and ripped.
+While this type of material is ideal for catching balls, it is not overly durable in the long term, particularly if you are not taking care of them properly.
+Naturally, over time that wears and tears in latex foam will develop.

 A temporary fix for tears in the goalkeeper gloves can be deployed by using some shoe glue.
-This should be done carefully and this is only a temporary solution.
-If you are training a couple of days before a game and your gloves tear this solution should help you to play the game.
+This should be done carefully, and this is only a quick solution.
+If you are training a couple of days before a game and your gloves tear, this solution should help you play the game.
 It will then buy you a bit of time to do your research and choose a new pair of goalkeeper gloves that you are going to buy.